 EMU recommends that you file your FAFSA (Free Application for Federal Student Aid) and exhaust your federal aid prior to applying for a private loan.

 Private Loans are credit-based student loans offered by a number of educational loan companies (lenders).
-Because these loans are not guaranteed by the federal government, interest rates, origination fees and application fees are usually higher than for the Direct Stafford Loan program.
+Because these loans are not guaranteed by the federal government, interest rates, origination fees and application fees are usually higher than for the Direct Loan program.
 A co-borrower may be required, depending on your credit history and credit worthiness.

 Private loans are not for everyone.
-You should exhaust all of your Stafford loan eligibility before considering private loans.
+You should exhaust all of your Direct loan eligibility before considering private loans.
 Since a credit check is performed, not everyone is approved for private loans.
 Generally, borrowers with better credit histories receive better loan terms.

 To assist students in choosing a private loan lender EMU suggests using the ELM Select Loan Comparison Tool.
 Eastern Michigan University does not endorse any private educational loan lender or lending program.
 A borrower has the right to choose any lender, whether it is on EMU’s list or not.